nix-community/lanzaboote/README.md

-bootspec](https://github.com/NixOS/rfcs/pull/125) document, signs the relevant files, creates a UKI using lanzaboote (see below) and installs the UKI along with other required files to the ESP. `lanzatool` is also aware of multiple NixOS genertions and will sign all configurations that should be bootable.
+bootspec](https://github.com/NixOS/rfcs/pull/125) document, signs the relevant files, creates a UKI using lanzaboote (see below) and installs the UKI along with other required files to the ESP. `lanzatool` is also aware of multiple NixOS generations and will sign all configurations that should be bootable.
 ### Lanzaboote